2018 Undergraduate Scholars Program Applications

 - list of honors, awards, and publications

 - the names of two references who will submit a letter of recommendation.
 The strongest letters come from research supervisors who can speak to your ability to conduct independent research, not course instructors.
+Both letters of reference must be received before the full application can be submitted.
+Start your application and contact your references well in advance of the deadline.
+Do not wait until the last minute.

 Evaluation and Selection Process